pydy/pydy/docs/examples/explorer1_anomaly.rst

     from pydy.viz.scene import Scene
     from pydy.viz.visualization_frame import VisualizationFrame

-Define the right frames so the cylinders point in the Y direction
+Define the right frames so the cylinders point in the Y direction.

 .. jupyter-execute::